calestialgem/Tomurcuk/documents/CodingRules.md

 - Some code sections can be manually formatted to improve readability.
 This is usually good for code that can be formatted into a table by making some statements stay on the same line.

-## Documentation

-- All files must start with a comment that explains what it does, why it is needed, and how it should be used.
-- Individual symbols should not be documented when created.
-Later, if it is seen that a symbol is too complex to understand under a couple of minutes, it can be briefly explained with a comment right before its declaration.
-- Higher level design decisions could be explained in documents that are placed in `documents` directory.